Offer ends in: 2h 7m 27s

 Physical Traits Long-limbed, Long snout, beautiful fur, ears folding away from the face

-The Rhodesian Ridgeback Labrador mix is a combination of two loving and loyal dogs that are known for having an unshakeable bond with their family.
+The Rhodesian Ridgeback Labrador mix combines two loving and loyal dogs known for having an unshakeable bond with their family.
 The hybrid dog loves to play with children and may even display more energy than the kid.
-Owners will know that the Labrador Rhodesian Ridgeback likes to spend time with its human family inside the house and even sharing their sleeping space.
+Owners will know that the Labrador Rhodesian Ridgeback likes to spend time with its human family inside the house and even share their sleeping space.
 Owners must also be aware that this hybrid dog loves to eat, which makes it essential to keep its food out of reach and avoid throwing food on the floor.

 Labrador rhodesian ridgeback mix facts